 Some of the data between Pandora AMP and Next Big Sound was already duplicitous, including much of the high level Pandora streaming data.
 The biggest difference, however, was Next Big Sound's openly searchable database that allowed users to track metrics from other artists as well.

 As for their decision to stop tracking social data, Next Big Sound had this to say:

 "After a lot of deliberation, we have decided that Next Big Sound social data is not going to be moving over to AMP with us.
 We’ve decided to focus our team’s efforts on giving artists valuable, actionable insights to help them grow and monetize their fan bases on Pandora.
 There are already excellent alternatives available for social media tracking that provide more context across more sources than we have been able to sustain."

 The removal of social data means the "Pandora Predictions Chart," which used social media data to potentially identify fast-rising artists, is also going by the wayside during the transition.
-Users can currently track their social data in our CODa platform.

 Perhaps the most intriguing word there is "monetize" — Pandora has historically been a gold mine of U.S. listeners, but has relatively few tools for creators to find and engage with these listeners.
 Pandora has also traditionally paid a different (lower) rate to artists for playing their music, depending on the type of stream.
 Many artists may be shocked to know just how many people listen to them on Pandora, though that doesn't necessarily transition into career-changing revenue.

 The Next Big Sound team has made themselves available via email to any artists or platform users who have questions about the move.